samarabbas/temporal-documentation-legacy/docs/09_archival.md

 Archival is still in beta and there are three limits to its feature set:
 1. **Only Histories:** Only histories are archived, visibility records are simply deleted after the retention period.
-2. **RunID Required:** In order to access an archived history, both workflowID and runID are required.
+2. **RunId Required:** In order to access an archived history, both workflowId and runId are required.
 3. **Best Effort:** There are cases in which a history can be deleted from persistence without being archived first.
 These cases are rare but are possible with the current state of archival.

 Work is being prioritized on archival to eliminate these limitations.